Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 On the other hand, by the one-dimensional Poincaré inequality, we have

 for every $u \in C^1_0(R)$, so that by density $\lambda_{1,p}^{H}(R) \geq \lambda_{1,p}(c,d) > 0$. \end{proof}

 A second natural question is

 Admitting for a moment that such a minimizer $u_p$ exists, the next step is to know whether it satisfies any Euler-Lagrange equation.
-Of course, this depends on the regularity of the anisotropic energy ${\cal E}_{p,H}$.
-Indeed, if the energy is Gateaux differentiable in $W^{1,p}_0(\Omega)$ then, as can easily be checked, the function $u_p$ satisfies, in a weak sense, the equation
+This is the case for instance when $H \in C^1(\R^2 \setminus \{(0,0)\})$.
+In this case, the anisotropic energy ${\cal E}_{p,H}$ is Gateaux differentiable in $W^{1,p}_0(\Omega)$ and, as can easily be checked, the function $u_p$ is a weak solution of the equation

 where $-\Delta_{p}^{H}$ denotes the quasilinear elliptic operator in divergence form